 Ellyn received a BBA in marketing and operations management from the University of Wisconsin-Madison and an international business specialization from the London School of Economics.

 Ellyn is a breast cancer speaker and has multiple honors for her dedication to the community.
-Most recently, she was recognized as a Notable Women in Marketing by Crain's Detroit Business.
+Most recently, she was honored as a Notable Women in Marketing by Crain’s Detroit Business.
 In 2017, she was honored with a Career Mastered leadership in action award.
 She was recognized as an Esteemed Woman of Michigan by the Dr. Gary Burnstein Health Clinic in 2015 and in 2013, she was recognized as a RARE Everyday Hero by Winning Futures.
-Under her leadership, the Karmanos Cancer Institute recognized the agency as a Hero of Breast Cancer in 2014.
-She's also a member of the marketing committee for Jewish Federation of Metropolitan Detroit and the Michigan Women Forward annual event committee.
+Under her leadership, the Karmanos Cancer Institute recognized the agency as a Hero of Breast Cancer in 2014 and a 2020 Forbes Small Giant.
+Ellyn is a former member of the CDC Advisory Committee on Breast Cancer in Young Women and a former Board Chair of FORCE.
 An avid runner, she lives in Huntington Woods with her husband, Jon and their children.